 NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

-When it comes to defending a Federal Criminal case in Los Angeles or elsewhere in the federal system, it is important to realize that cases are dealt with differently than in the State Court Criminal Justice system.
+When defending a Federal Criminal case in Los Angeles or elsewhere in the federal system, it's crucial to grasp the unique aspects of this system.
+Unlike the State Court Criminal Justice system, federal cases are handled in a distinct manner, underscoring the necessity of specialized legal representation.

-The law enforcement agencies associated with the federal system are sophisticated, well funded and extremely thorough in how they investigate and prosecute federal criminal defendants.
-Below, we discuss the various stages of federal criminal cases.
+Federal law enforcement agencies, known for their sophistication, ample resources, and thorough approach, play a significant role in investigating and prosecuting federal criminal defendants.
+Below, we delve into the various stages of federal criminal cases.

 Investigation of Federal Criminal Cases

-There are a number of law enforcement agencies that investigate federal criminal cases (the Federal Bureau of Investigations–FBI, The Drug Enforcement Agency–DEA, The Department of Homeland Security and a number of others.
-Sometimes state law enforcement agencies assist in these investigations as well.
+There are several law enforcement agencies that investigate federal criminal cases, including the Federal Bureau of Investigations (FBI), the Drug Enforcement Agency (DEA), the Department of Homeland Security, and others.
+Sometimes, state law enforcement agencies assist in these investigations as well.
 A target letter is how a federal law enforcement agency informs you that you are a “target” for criminal prosecution.

-Federal is a unique situation because the Federal Sentencing Guidelines are uniform across the United States, so every single state that has a federal court where cases are filed in the criminal courtrooms, they use the same sentencing memoranda and basically the same sentencing guidelines.
+Federal is a unique situation because the Federal Sentencing Guidelines are uniform across the United States.
+Every single state that has a federal court where cases are filed in criminal courtrooms uses the same sentencing memoranda and guidelines.

-But when you start to talk about how the system works, you first probably have to start from an investigative standpoint — the FBI, secret service, homeland security, ICE — all sorts of different federal agencies will investigate various federal crimes and then when they're done with their investigation they will take the results from that investigation to the prosecutors.
+But when you start to talk about how the system works, you first probably have to start from an investigative standpoint—the FBI, Secret Service, Homeland Security, ICE—all sorts of different federal agencies will investigate various federal crimes, and then when they're done with their investigation, they will take the results to the prosecutors.

 The prosecutors in the federal system are called Assistant United States Attorneys.

-Sometimes the agent, if it's a sophisticated enough case and they need the help of the prosecutors who will get the prosecutors involved while they're investigating the case, and that way the prosecutors can help strategize what the investigation is going to be, what type of things are gong to be looked at, they'll help issue subpoenas and get a search warrant to try to get information related to the investigation.
+Sometimes, if it's a sophisticated enough case and they need the help of the prosecutors, the agent will get the prosecutors involved while they're investigating the case.
+That way, the prosecutors can help strategize what the investigation will be and what types of things will be looked at.
+They'll help issue subpoenas and get a search warrant to try to get information related to the investigation.

 If it is a drug offense, then it could be prosecuted by the drug enforcement agency.
 If it is some other offense, ICE could be involved, or the FBI, or even the Secret Service.

-How Can I Know If I Am Being Investigated By The Federal Government?
+How Can I Know If The Federal Government is investigating me?

-If someone suspects that they might be investigated by the federal government, they should hire an attorney prior to the government contacting them.
+If someone suspects that they might be investigated by the federal government, they should hire an attorney before the government contacts them.

-An attorney will also be able to provide them with an idea of whether they may be charged with something and what they can do proactively before a case is filed.
+An attorney can also give them an idea of whether they may be charged with something and what they can do proactively before a case is filed.

-During a federal investigation, an individual has the right to remain silent, the right to hire an attorney, and the right against illegal search and seizures.
+During a federal investigation, an individual has the right to remain silent, to hire an attorney, and the right against illegal search and seizure.
 It is advised that anyone who is under investigation utilize their right to remain silent and hire an attorney to help guide them through the process.

-If it is the best strategic move to make, the defense will make an argument as to why the defendant should be released on bond conditions.
-The federal system is not like the state system in that bail bondsmen are not used.
+If it is the best strategic move, the defense will argue why the defendant should be released on bond conditions.
+The federal system is different from the state system in that bail bondsmen are not used.

 At an initial appearance in federal court, a defendant will be given an indictment, which will list the charges against them.
 The defendant will have to sign some paperwork designating their attorney and indicating to the court that they understand the charges being made against them.